bbrownrichardson/GIS-Visual-Database/README.md

 # GIS-Visual-Database
-/********* IN PROGRESS ********/
+/********* Jr. I.S.
+FINAL VERSION ********/

 Abstract:

-For the scope of this project, the development of a visual GIS database with a User Interface is a realistic goal.
-This software will allow users to essentially upload .shp, and .dbf files to a database while also being able to visualize such data in 2D and 3D (VR for future development).
+Geographic Information Systems, GIS, is a system that interprets and presents geographic related data visually.
+The data GIS uses is spatial data which is information that identifies physical and non-physical features of a particular space \cite{Martindale}.
+For the scope of this project, the development of a 2D and 3D visual GIS database with a User Interface is a realistic goal.
+This software, referred to as VBASE, allows users to upload .shp, and .dbf files to a SQLite database while also being able to visualize such data both two and three-dimensionally.
+The premise of this paper is to provide in-depth explanation of the structure and software development process of VBASE.
+VBASE is a tool that allows users both with or without extensive knowledge of GIS to visualize such data.

 Language: Python